Budbrooke: Transport

 Budbrooke is close to the A46 which runs to the east of the parish.
 This leads to Coventry in the northbound direction, and to junction 15 of the M40 in the southbound direction.
 Access to nearby Warwick is provided by both the A425 and A4189.
 Warwick Parkway railway station is located within Budbrooke parish, which is operated by Chiltern Railways.
 Located about half a mile north-east of Hampton Magna, it provides direct rail services to both London Marylebone and Birmingham Moor Street, via the Chiltern Main Line.
 The station primarily serves as a park and ride facility for the wider area, but is also used by local residents.
 The nearest passenger airport is Birmingham Airport which is 17 miles away.
 The smaller cargo only Coventry Airport is also 10 miles away.
-The 68 bus route operated by Stagecoach serves the village.
-There are hourly journeys to Hatton, Parkway station, Warwick, Leamington Spa and Cubbington.
+The IndieGo demand responsive transport bus system operated by Stagecoach on behalf of Warwickshire County Council provides on-demand bus services across the Warwick district including Budbrooke, replacing the former 68 bus route.